 - iii.
 The area in title at the time of passage of this Bylaw, whichever is greater; or - iv.
-The minimum parcel size may be amended by the Approving Authority in accordance with an approved area structure plan or outline plan. - c.
-Maximum Parcel size: - i.
+The minimum parcel size may be amended by the Approving Authority in accordance with an approved area structure plan or outline plan.

+- i.
 As determined by the Approving Authority in accordance with an approved area structure plan or outline plan; or - ii.
 The area on title at the time of passage of this Bylaw, whichever is lesser.